Sparkleleuk/Sustainability_Matters/_posts/2018-05-15-arbitration.markdown

 layout: post
 title:  "Dropped"
 excerpt: "Uber, Lyft drop mandatory arbitration requirement for sexual assault and harassment claims.
 And our quote of the day is from Margot Kidder (aka Lois Lane)."
-categories: [Diversity, Human Rights, Environment]
+categories: [Diversity, Human Rights, Environment, CSR]
 ---

 ### #MeToo victims in Uber and Lyft can now go to court